Keyronex/Keyronex/docs/design-book/vmm.rst

 memory is described by an entry.

 .. note::
-    as an efficiency to eliminate the need to iterate the queue of regions, in the future this could become a fixed region of the virtual address space which is mapped such that e.g. `pfndb[pfn]` is all it takes to access the PFNDB entry for a given page frame number.
+    As an efficiency to eliminate the need to iterate the queue of regions, in the future this could become a fixed region of the virtual address space which is mapped such that e.g. `pfndb[pfn]` is all it takes to access the PFNDB entry for a given page frame number.
 This would also allow translation